amd/ryzen-ai-documentation/docs/getstartex.rst

 Install OpenCV
 --------------

 It is recommended to build OpenCV from the source code and use static build.
 The default installation localtion is "\install" , the following instruction installs OpenCV in the location "D:\opencv" as an example.
+You may first change the directory to where you want to clone the OpenCV repository.

 .. code-block:: bash